rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ```
 [View Example](https://plnkr.co/edit/Vvu62nDZ18IkqiAop2A9?p=preview)

-## Additional Information
-This information covered highlights some of the key concepts and considerations regarding semantic markup and ARIA details.
+ARIA tags can enhance the accessibility of an application, but should by no means be the only accessibility consideration.
 More information is available in the [WAI-ARIA specification](https://www.w3.org/TR/wai-aria/).